mkfares/Python/Module-01/02-Installation on macOS.md

     $ python3
     ```
     The above command should display Python 3.7.x.
 The `python` command refers to Python 2.7.x.
- 3. To exit from Python shell
+ 3. To exit from the Python shell
      ```python
      >>> quit()
      ```